Choosing Safe Household Products to Use Around Cats

 Welcome to the “Healthier Cat Detox Series” Part One

 Most commonly used household products are toxic for your cat, you, and the Earth

 As a cat lover and caretaker, it’s important to avoid toxic household products and choose environmentally safe and natural products instead.
 Your cat’s liver and kidneys are already working hard to detox everyday toxins in carpeting, pressed particle board in furniture, vaccines, flea products, the air, etc. Studies show indoor air is much more toxic than the outdoor air!

 Did you know that a cat’s sense of smell is 14 times stronger than ours?
 They have about 20 million nerve cells in their noses, compared to 5 million in ours!
 Wow!
 So just imagine if something is offensive or strong smelling to you, how much more intense it must be for your cat.

 Top 5 Household Offenders to Your Cat’s Health

-There certainly are more than five household products that contain toxic chemicals.
-These are my Top 5 of the most widely and frequently used.
+While there are certainly more than five household products that contain toxic chemicals, the following are my Top 5 of the most widely and frequently used.
 The more frequent a product is used, the more poisons are being poured into the air your cat — and you — breathe, as well as poured down the drains and into the waterways, where the poisons end up in our precious oceans.

 #1 and #2 Household Offenders – Plug-In Air Fresheners and Spray Air Fresheners

 Plug-in air fresheners are emitting chemicals 24/7.
 They require a carrier to disperse the scent into the air.
 That carrier is a chemical called pthalates.
 Pthalates are known to cause:

 - hormone imbalances